piotrmurach/tty-prompt/README.md

 #   ⬡ gin fizz
 ```

-The user can then press the `tab` key to select the options:
+The user can then press the `Ctrl+S` key combo to select the options:
 ```ruby
 # =>
 # Select drinks?
 (Filter: "gin ")